 5. Build the Unique Seller Proposition

-It’s time to develop the USP.
-The Unique Seller Proposition is the main benefit your company has that makes your business different from the competition.
-That’s why you need to invest time thinking about this question: What really makes you different?
-Why do your customers prefer your brand instead of others?
+The Unique Seller Proposition is the main benefit your company has that sets it apart from the competition.
+That’s why you need to put in the time to answer this question thoroughly: What really makes you different?
+Why would your customers prefer your brand ahead of others?

-Build the perfect USP for the campaign with brainstorming sessions with your team.
+Build the perfect USP for your campaign with team-brainstorming sessions.
 Five minds work better than one.

 6. Choose the product or service to promote

-When you gather all the information mentioned above, it will be easier to decide which products or services you are going to include in the promotion.
+Once you have gathered the information mentioned above, it will be easier to select the products or services to include in a promotion.

 7. Write down the Terms and Conditions

-It’s essential to define which requirements users must follow to receive the incentive.
+It’s essential to outline what users need to do to receive the incentive.
 Here, you should include the following:

-- · The promotional period and products or services included.
+- · The promotional period and products or services to beincluded.

 - · Retailers where users can buy the promoted product or service.